SBA Loans for Startups: The Essential Guide

 • The SBA Microloan is designed specifically for startup businesses.

-• The Community Advantage loan pilot program is still active and helps startups.
+• The Community Advantage loan pilot program remains active, supporting startups.

 Cons: